folio-org/folio-org.github.io/guides/branch-preview-kubernetes.md

   "action": "enable"
 },...

-Bear in mind that the module descriptor for this preview artifact is not published to the folio-registry, and is only available on okapi-preview.ci.folio.org.
+Bear in mind that the ModuleDescriptor for this preview artifact is not published to the folio-registry, and is only available on okapi-preview.ci.folio.org.

 ## Current limitations

 * Only modules included in platform-core are currently deployed to Kubernetes on build.
 This means previews can only be built for modules included in platform-core.

-* Only the latest three releases and two snapshots of backend modules are retained in Kubernetes.
+* Only the latest three releases and two snapshots of back-end modules are retained in Kubernetes.
 A preview cannot be built using older dependencies.

 * There can be multiple build iterations for each PR.
 A new tenant will be created for each iteration.
-However, only one Stripes bundle is retained - the one produced from the latest build iteration.
+However, only one Stripes bundle is retained -- the one produced from the latest build iteration.

 * When a PR is closed, then all AWS S3 resources associated with the PR are removed.